60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 "Smoking On The Bog" is a far rowdier and far more rockin' album than the first two.
 It features great lead guitar playing throughout by Ken Wilson and a excellent cover of Richard Thompson's "Shame Of Doing Wrong".
 Some consider it their best album.
 Internal disagreements over the bands direction led Paul McGuinness to quit.
 He later found a new young band to manage named U2.

 Spud's final release was a fine single recorded by a revamped lineup for Mulligan Records in 1979.
 Don Knox and Michael Smith were joined by Bal Kennedy (mandolin, autoharp, vocals), Jimmy Gibson (guitars, vocals) and Don Harris (drums, vocals).
 The band split soon after it's release.
 Knox and Kennedy continued as Bloom, who released a single in 1980.
+Was Austin Kenny involved in The Irish Travellers?

 The UK specialist reissue label Kissing Spell announced CD editions of all three albums in 2007.